tsiege/react-tic-tac-toe/README.md

 # Tic Tac Toe
 This is a Tic Tac Toe game played against a computer.
 The computer has two different difficulties, easy and hard.
 Easy is just a naive player that picks randomly.
 Hard is unbeatable and uses the [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm to find the best worst possible outcome.
 Meaning it will play defensively if it sees a possible loss before a possible win.
 The algorithm recursively tries every possible choice and scores each decision tree once it terminates.
-Scoring favors blocking a humans win over it's own victory.
+Scoring favors blocking a human's win over it's own victory.
 Scoring also is weighted toward the fast possible victory.

 ## Structure
 ```